Last updated on September 21st, 2021

 “Recognizing the need is the primary condition for design.” –Charles Eames

 When shopping, would you buy a thing that you do not require?
 Well, mostly the answer is, no. You scrutinize a product to find if it is the one you want.
 That should be true for checking a graphic design also.
 You sent a design brief to a designer.
 Now check if the submitted work comes true to your expectations or not.
 Do not harm your business prospects by blindly accepting a design.

 So, when checking your graphic design, you need to consider its many aspects.
 Most importantly, find if the design is only a technical thing.
 Or, it is connecting emotionally with your customers.
 Do not forget these wise words of designer Dale Carnegie — “When dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion.”

 Business owners should be careful in picking right logos etc for their brands.
 They hire professional graphic designers or crowdsource the design works to create logos, business cards, stationery designs etc. But, when receiving the designs, many clients believe on the designer’s experience and accept their work without questions which should be avoided.

-When getting the designs, make sure that it meets all the requirements mentioned in your design brief.
-You wrote the design brief carefully, giving your company profile, customers’ backgrounds, preferences of images, colors, typefaces, etc. elements, and other information.
-When you receive the designs, it is important to check that the submitted piece is as per the design brief.
+When receiving the designs, make sure that it meets all the requirements mentioned in your design brief.
+You wrote the design brief carefully, giving your company profile, customers’ backgrounds, preferences of images, colors, typefaces, etc. When you receive the designs, it is important to check that the submitted piece is as per the design brief.

 How To Ensure That A Submitted Design Matches Your Design Brief